siglens/siglens/CONTRIBUTING.md

 VS Code is the recomended IDE and offers good extensions and tools that will help developers write code.

-To locally run `golinter`, install from https://golangci-lint.run/usage/install/#local-installation
+To run the Go linter locally, install it from [here](https://golangci-lint.run/welcome/install/#local-installation).

 Siglens currently support `Linux` and `macOS` for development purposes.